LazyCodwr/LazyCodwr/README.md

-Creating an attractive `README.md` for your GitHub profile is a great way to showcase your skills, projects, and personality.
-Here's a template you can use:

----

 # Hi there! 👋 I'm Sameer Khan

 Welcome to my GitHub profile!
 I'm a passionate **Front-End Developer** with a love for crafting beautiful, responsive websites and web applications.
 My journey in web development has been driven by a curiosity to learn, innovate, and solve problems creatively.